 Finally, if you plan to start in Asturias region, our recommendation would be flying to Oviedo Airport.
-Or if you prefer the last 100 km, from Lugo to Santiago, the best option is Santiago de Compostela Airport return.
-Once in Santiago, you can get to the start of the last 100 km of this walk (Lugo) using public transport (www.empresafreire.com).
+Or if you prefer the last 100 km of the Northern Way, from Vilalba to Santiago, the best option is Santiago de Compostela Airport return.
+Once in Santiago, you can get to the start of the last 100 km of this walk (Vilalba) using public transport (www.alsa.com).

 Please note that there are many other routes and Camino starting points that we did not mention.
 If you have any particular request, you can just contact us, so we can look for the best alternatives.
 Also, you must considered that Madrid airport offers many options, and it is well connected with the rest of Spain.
 So, for example if you want to walk the last 100 km of the French Way, and fly to Madrid return, that is possible.
 You would need to take a train from Madrid to Sarria (www.renfe.com, that takes around 6 hours), and then another train back from Santiago to Madrid (5 hours approx.).

 This is just a way to say that this is a general information document, based on our own experience as the local Camino de Santiago experts.
 And also on the feedback received by pilgrims.
 But there could be many other possibilities, please do not hesitate to contact us if you need any advice.